-Communication barrier: the deaf and dumb
+Communication barrier: speech and hearing impaired

 The Government of Ghana is laudable for introducing sign language studies in teacher training colleges; even though there are only a few deaf and dumb schools, which I believe must be addressed as well.